quicwg/base-drafts/draft-ietf-quic-transport.md

 migration uses connection identifiers to allow connections to transfer to a new network path.

 Frames are used in QUIC to communicate between endpoints.
-One or more frames are assembled into packets.
+One or more frames are assembled into a QUIC packet.
 QUIC authenticates all packets and encrypts as much as is practical.
 QUIC packets are carried in UDP datagrams ({{!UDP=RFC0768}}) to better facilitate deployment in existing systems and networks.

 Once established, multiple options are provided for connection termination.
 Applications can manage a graceful shutdown, endpoints can negotiate a timeout